 - two photos (passport-style).
 Print your name in pencil on the back of the photos.

-- the fee (as of early 2013, $380 for Form I-765 and $290 for Form I-539), but double-check with your DSO or on the USCIS website).
+- the fee (as of early 2014, $380 for Form I-765 and $290 for Form I-539, but double-check with your DSO or on the Forms page of the USCIS website).
 Send a check or money order, payable to the U.S. Department of Homeland Security.
 Do not send cash.

 Mailing the Application and Receiving Your Work Permit